omares/set-me-up/README.md

 #### [editor](.dotfiles/tag-smu/modules/editor)

 The editor module comes with [neovim](https://neovim.io/) and [vim](https://www.vim.org/), although neovim is considered to be used over vim.
-Should you enjoy using vi outside your terminal you can use [oni](https://www.onivim.io/).
 [SpaceVim](https://spacevim.org/) provides a good configuration base and is referenced in all three vi editors.

 For tasks you don't want to solve in vi you can use [Intellij IDEA ultimate](https://www.jetbrains.com/idea/) or [Sublime3](https://www.sublimetext.com/).
 The Sublime configuration comes with a few [useful plugins](.dotfiles/tag-smu/modules/editor/editor.sh#L8-L19) that are managed via [Package Control](https://packagecontrol.io/).

 [Macdown](https://macdown.uranusjr.com/) for Markdown editing, [p4merge](https://www.perforce.com/products/helix-core-apps/merge-diff-tool-p4merge) for merging/diffing and [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) as default git difftool are also part of the editor module.

-Apart from theme and font all editors come preconfigured, except Intellij. ([SpaceVim](.dotfiles/tag-smu/SpaceVim.d), [Oni](.dotfiles/tag-smu/config/oni), [Sublime](.dotfiles/tag-smu/modules/editor/sublime)).
+Apart from theme and font all editors come preconfigured, except Intellij. ([SpaceVim](.dotfiles/tag-smu/SpaceVim.d), [Sublime](.dotfiles/tag-smu/modules/editor/sublime)).
 To synchronize your Intellij configuration i recommend using the official [Settings Sync plugin](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#IDE_settings_sync)

 Why no atom or Visual Studio Code?
 The above editors fulfil my daily needs and neither atom or Visual Studio Code were able to handle **large** files in multiple attempts.
 Not having an incentive to switch i continue using Sublime.